-Contact: Andy Nielsen FOR RELEASE September 24, 2015 515/281-5834
+Contact: Andy Nielser FOR RELEASE May 6, 2016 515/281-5834

-Auditor of State Mary Mosiman today released an agreed-upon procedures report on the City of Martensdale, Iowa for the period November 1, 2013 through October 31, 2014.
+Auditor of State Mary Mosiman today released an agreed-upon procedures report on the City of Martensdale, Iowa for the period July 1, 2014 through June 30, 2015.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

 Mosiman recommended the City review its control procedures to obtain the maximum internal control possible and establish procedures to ensure bank and utility reconciliations are performed monthly and the Annual Financial Report is prepared accurately.
-The City should comply with the budget amendment requirements of Chapter 384.18 of the Code of Iowa before disbursements are allowed to exceed the budget and should publish City Council meeting minutes as required by the Code of Iowa.
+The City should publish City Council meeting minutes as required by the Code of Iowa.
 In addition, the City should charge all utility customers for utility usage as required by Chapter 388.6 of the Code of Iowa.

-A copy of the agreed-upon procedures report is available for review in the City Clerk's Office, in the Office of Auditor of State and on the Auditor of State's web site at http://auditor.iowa.gov/reports/1422-0875-EPOP.pdf.
+A copy of the agreed-upon procedures report is available for review in the City Clerk's Office, in the Office of Auditor of State and on the Auditor of State's web site at http://auditor.iowa.gov/reports/1522-0875-BL0F.